pandaproject/panda/docs/amazon.rst

 This method is also very easy and has the advantage that you don't have to wait for an "official" PANDA release.
 If you want to run the latest code, this is the easiest way to do it!

-Log into your EC2 Dashboard and click Launch Instance.
+Log into your EC2 Dashboard and click "Launch Instance".
 On the "Community AMIs" tab search for ``ami-a7f539ce``.
 This is the official Ubuntu 11.10 AMI.
-When the image comes up (it may take a moment), click "Select".
+When the AMI appears in the list (it may take a moment), click "Select".

-See the notes above regarding instance sizes.
+See the `notes above regarding instance types`_.
 We recommend you select ``m1.small``.

 On the next page, under the "Advanced Instance Options" section, paste the following script into the **User Data** field: